chrislorton/kitfont/README.md

 - Cheltenham Town
 - Hartlepool United

-By default (with $kit-detail set to 'true') this will not be an issue as the gradient effect is added to the .'kit-detail' PNG image.
+By default (with $detail-visible set to 'true') this will not be an issue as the gradient effect is added to the .'kit-detail' PNG image.
 However, with $kit-detail set to 'false' the gradient effect is reproduced by using a font mask and a text-gradient which is currently only supported in Webkit browsers.

+# Planned improvements

+For the pedants out there (like me) - there are some slight inconsistencies with the positioning of some kit components, meaning there are occasional (very small) gaps between components.
+This is more noticeable the larger your kits are.

+Also, the .kit-detail layer is slightly offset from the center, and as a result doesn't perfectly match the edges of the kit base layer.
+I aim to fix this very soon by resizing the kit images.